gsl4295/me/school.md

 - Savored lifelong memories with friends in band
 - Helped my community in the school's NHS chapter and beyond

-I'm very excited for my senior year, as I will only be taking four classes!
-I will be able to enjoy a lot of free time, and with it, I'll probably be getting a job of some kind.
+I'm very excited for my senior year, as I will only be taking four high school classes!
+Unprecedented levels of free time.

 ### Concurrent
 I'm simultaneously taking a few college credits at a local community college while I do high school.